-On this webpage you will find eletronic baubles, which are not direct assigned with amateur radio.
+On this webpage you will find eletronic gadgets, which are not direct assigned with amateur radio.

 Someones are complete projects, someones are only partial solutions or ideas.

-The broadcast radio I use at the time is usuable only for receiving of transmissions in USW/FM and DAB+.
-Just for DAB+ I bought it for myself.
-But with all radios which I found and which are usuable for DAB+, lacked the classic radio shortwave bands.
+The broadcast radio I use at the time is usuable only for USW/FM and DAB+.
+But with all radios which I found and which are usuable for DAB+, lacked the radio shortwave bands.
 And there have also my amateur radio transceiver does not have a continuous receiving area, I was pleased to found the kit for a world radio.
 Sure, you could just buy a world radio, but then the fun factor in homebrewing would be completely absent.

 The receiver has a LC-display to show the frequency, a LED bar graph and a 1 W speakers (headphone operation possible).
 A ferrite rod is integrated on the board, a exteren loop antenna can be put in by a jack.
 The sensitivity is given as 30 µV AM and 2.2 µV FM.
-The radio can be supplied from the 3 V of two series-connected AA cells (R6).
+The radio can be supplied from the 3 V of two series-connected AA cells (Mignon, R6).
 The current consumption is 45 mA if the internal loudspeaker is in use.
 All SMD parts are already soldered.
-Dimensions: 16.5 cm x 8.8 cm x 5.5 cm
+Dimensions: 16.5 × 8.8 × 5.5 cm